nCino, Inc.

 nCino was originally founded in a bank to improve that institution’s operations and client service.
 Its founders quickly realized that virtually all banks and credit unions faced the same core problems—cumbersome legacy technology, fragmented data, disconnected business functions, and a disengaged workforce. nCino was spun out as a separate company in late 2011 to help more institutions solve these challenges using cloud-based technology.

 We initially focused on developing the nCino Platform to transform commercial and small business lending for community and regional banks in the U.S. We scaled the platform to enterprise banks in the U.S. in 2014, and then internationally in 2017.
-We have subsequently expanded across North America, Europe, the Middle East, Japan, and APAC.
+We have subsequently expanded across North America, Europe, the Middle East, Japan and Asia-Pacific (“APAC”).

-Over the years, we’ve built and enhanced our products to ensure innovation and seamless integration across key solution lines of commercial, small business and consumer banking including mortgage.
-We have strategically built and acquired technology, including SimpleNexus, DocFox, FullCircl, ILT, Visible Equity, FinSuite, and Sandbox Banking, to significantly augment the nCino Platform’s capabilities for mortgage lending, onboarding, account opening, indirect auto lending, and advanced analytics and AI.
+Over the years, we've built and enhanced our products to ensure innovation and seamless integration across key solution lines of commercial, small business, and consumer banking, including mortgage.
+We have strategically built and acquired technology, including SimpleNexus, DocFox, FullCircl, ILT, Visible Equity, FinSuite, and Sandbox Banking, to significantly augment the capabilities of the nCino Platform for mortgage lending, onboarding, account opening, indirect auto lending, and advanced analytics and AI.
 This approach has allowed us to create a unified platform of best-in-class intelligent solutions, underpinned by our rich data foundation, enabling FIs to replace multiple legacy systems, connect their operations, and streamline workflows and processes across various business lines to achieve desired impacts and process improvements.

 We generally offer the nCino Platform on a subscription basis pursuant to non-cancelable multi-year contracts that are typically three to five years in duration. nCino has evolved from a single product workflow solution to a platform of best-in-class, intelligent solutions.
 Our Intelligent Solution Framework pricing model helps ensure the value-based positioning and pricing of our products and creates an opportunity to embed intelligence into all our solutions.